Law of Investments and Financial Markets

 Dig into key chapters of the Corporations Act and the ASIC Act.
 Explore financial advisors' statutory duties.
 Broaden your knowledge of mortgages and estate planning.

-At the completion of this subject students will:
+Upon successful completion of this subject students will be able to:

 You are recommended to have completed the following subjects(s) or have equivalent knowledge before starting this subject:

-- CUR-BLW14-Business Law
+- USA-BLW17-Business Law

-No special requirements
+No additional requirements

 The subject examines the areas of law that impact on investors and those working in industries associated with investment products.
 Various forms of investment are considered including financial services and products, managed investments, real property and direct investments into companies.